miranaitamara/miranaitamara/README.md

 ## **About Me**🧔🏻

 I am a self-motivated and passionate  individual who loves to code👨🏻‍💻, build🛠 and colloborate🤝in creating software products that creates impact.
-I have worked with both Product and Service based companies in web, mobile application development and also an active colloborator in tech community forums
+I have worked with both Product and Service based companies in web application development and also an active colloborator in tech community forums

 </br></br>